 A regularly updated collection of ArcGIS trainings offered online.
 ESRI provides both video and traditional tutorial guides as well as MOOCs and web courses.
 The topics range in complexity, from those designed for beginners for the suite of applications, to more advanced subjects like analytics, data management, python scripting, creating web-based geo-applications and StoryMaps.

-Translates all the acronyms and terminology used in the ESRI ArcGIS system.
-It is a useful tool for learning standard gis terminology.
+Defines all acronyms and terminology used in ESRI ArcGIS applications as well as other GISs.
+It is a useful tool for learning standard GIS terminology.

 QGIS documentation and training are provided and supported by a vibrant user community.
 Follow the 'FOR USERS' and 'DOCUMENTATION' links for various guides, manuals, and tutorials.